-A: Certification demonstrates a program's ability to provide a specialized service - in this case a specific ASAM level of care.
-The ASAM level of care certification will not issue a judgment of the quality of service delivered or address broader organizational policies and procedures.
-The ASAM level of care certification will be issued to programs that demonstrate that they have the capacity to deliver that level of care.
+Certification demonstrates a program's ability to provide a specialized service - in this case a specific ASAM level of care.
+ASAM level of care certification will not issue a judgment of the quality of service delivered or address broader organizational policies and procedures.
+ASAM level of care certification will be issued to programs that demonstrate that they have the capacity to deliver that level of care.
 Accreditation is a comprehensive quality review of the program.
 Accreditation and certification are complementary of each other.

-What levels of care are included in the ASAM level of care certification?
+What levels of care are included in ASAM level of care certification?

-A. The ASAM level of care certification will be available for level 3.1, 3.5 and/or 3.7 of the ASAM Criteria.
+ASAM level of care certification will be available for levels 3.1, 3.5, and 3.7 of The ASAM Criteria.
 These levels were selected because they are the most common levels of residential addiction treatment in the market.
-Certification for other levels of care may be made available in the future.
+Certification for other levels of care may be made developed in the future.